tony-germond/technical-assessment-fullstack-template/README.md

 ### Submission

-Create a new branch with your name (e.g., john-doe) Make your changes and commit them to your branch
+Make your changes and commit them on your repository
-Push your branch to the repository
-Create a pull request from your branch to the main branch